A Review on Outlier/Anomaly Detection in TS data

 2 key characteristics

-- Temporality
+- (1) Temporality

-- whether it considers the inherent temporal order of the observations
+- Inherent temporal order of the observations

-- (O) produce the different results if they are applied to a shuffled version of TS
+- (O) produce the DIFFERENT results if they are applied to a shuffled version of TS

-- (X) produce the same results if they are applied to a shuffled version of TS
+- (X) produce the SAME results if they are applied to a shuffled version of TS

-- whether it considers the inherent temporal order of the observations
+- Inherent temporal order of the observations

-- Streaming & Non-streaming
+- (2) Streaming & Non-streaming

-- ability to detect outliers in streaming TS ( = without having to wait for more data )
+- Ability to detect outliers in streaming TS ( = without having to wait for more data )

 (1) UTS

-detect point outliers in a UTS
+Detect point outliers in a UTS

-- single time-dependent variable
+- Single time-dependent variable

-- outliers = univariate points
+- Outliers = univariate points

-- Only univariate detection techniques can be used
+- Only UNIVARIATE detection techniques can be used

 Point Outlier = point that significantly deviates from its expectve value